 10 Days in the Italian Riviera: Day VIII – Massa

 Massa is a small town which serves as the provincial capital of the Massa-Carrara Province.
 It mainly stands out as a tourist hotspot due to its possession of numerous hotels and other tourist attraction sites.

 Tour the Cave di Marmo

-The area around Massa is renowned for active waves and tides.
-When these waves and tides wash ashore, they eat up certain portions of the strand.
-This results in spectacular sceneries and landforms.
+The area around Massa is renowned for powerful waves and tides.
+When these waves and tides wash ashore, they eat up certain portions of the strand revealing in spectacular sceneries and landforms.

-The most outstanding of these landforms is the Cave di Marmo.
-This is basically a cave that is adjacent to the oceanfront.
-It is modified into an outdoor museum in.
+The most outstanding of these landforms is the Cave di Marmo; a cave that is adjacent to the oceanfront, modified into an outdoor museum.
 It displays a host of marble quarries which showcases various excavating tools and sculptures.

 Unwind at the Marina di Massa

 Quench your love for camping and beach life by checking into the Marina di Massa while in Massa City.
 Marina di Massa is an ancient villa which is surrounded by a beautiful garden.